MAIN PURPOSE OF POST

 - Experience of writing reports on activities, summarising and analysing figures to make recommendations using Word, Excel and databases

 - Experience of managing events for high level donors

 SKILLS & ABILITIES

-- Able to demonstrate a commitment and sensitivity of the aims and objectives of Women’s Aid;
+- Able to demonstrate a commitment and sensitivity to the aims and objectives of Women’s Aid;

 - Commitment to anti-discriminatory practice and equal opportunities;

-- Willingness to travel and work occasional unsocial hours as required.
+- Willingness to work occasional unsocial hours as required.